How to test a mattress in-store: A complete guide

 Correct support: The shoulders and hips sink into the mattress, and the body is correctly supported.

-When purchasing the mattress and bed base together, check the overall bed height to ensure you can get in and out of the bed comfortably.
+If you’re buying the mattress and bed base together, check the overall bed height to ensure you can get in and out of the bed comfortably.
 You should be able to sit on the edge of the mattress with both feet flat on the floor and your knees level with your hips.

 Final thoughts